 Having a plan in case of a shutdown will greatly increase the likelihood that you will be able to recover successfully and respond appropriately in the event of an incident.
 The plan should specify the team leader in charge of the response, the team members under this person’s command and their responsibilities, and the priorities and necessary steps that should be taken by whom and when.

 5. Run Scenarios

 Once your business continuity plan is in place, you should practice running through several different scenarios.
 Not just having the plan, but practicing the plan is critical so that all players are aware of the actions and steps they must take in the event of a breach or attack.

-You should run scenarios for the best, most likely and the worst case; and you should do this several times a year.
+You should run scenarios for the best, most likely, and the worst case; and you should do this several times a year.
 Then, while testing, you should look for gaps and shortcomings in the system you developed and update it accordingly.

 Remember that cybersecurity is no longer just an expense, it’s a necessary functionality of conducting business.
-The stakes are much higher than they once were, your infrastructure could be taken over and used to deceive and attack your customers and resulting in a pile of lawsuits and ruin for your brand.
+The stakes are much higher than they once were, your infrastructure could be taken over and used to deceive and attack your customers resulting in a pile of lawsuits and ruin for your brand.
 Take this seriously and plan accordingly.